object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 :math:`O(1)`.
 This measure of complexity, in which the cost of occasional expensive operations is considered averaged over a large number of operations, is called :term:`amortised complexity`.
-In contrast, the occasional list append operation is an example of the :term:`worst case complexity` of the algorithm.
+In contrast, the occasional reallocate and copy operation is an example of the :term:`worst case complexity` of the algorithm.
 Appending an item to a list has an amortised time complexity of :math:`O(1)` but a worst-case time complexity of :math:`O(n)`.